• Skip to primary navigation

 This recipe is for the Slow Cooked Challenge, and this time the theme is Christmas.
 I can’t wait to see the creative recipes you make in your slow cooker for the festive season, whether savoury or sweet!

-Last month’s theme was meat-free and Janice has posted the roundup over on Farmersgirl Kitchen here.
+Last month’s theme was meat-free and Janice has posted the summary over on Farmersgirl Kitchen here.
 I can’t wait to try the butternut squash crumble and the kale and ale stew.

 Reader Interactions